Free incident investigation and root cause analysis form

 Commercial Director

 An incident investigation is a systematic process of examining a workplace incident (injury, illness, near miss, property damage or environmental event) to determine why it happened and what can be done to prevent recurrence.
-Where an incident report records what happened, the investigation goes deeper , examining contributing factors, root causes and organisational failures using structured analysis techniques such as the 5 Whys, ICAM (Incident Cause Analysis Method) and fishbone (Ishikawa) diagrams.
+Where an incident report records what happened, the investigation goes deeper, examining contributing factors, root causes and organisational failures using structured analysis techniques such as the 5 Whys, ICAM (Incident Cause Analysis Method) and fishbone (Ishikawa) diagrams.
 A thorough investigation produces corrective actions with assigned owners and due dates, and a follow-up verification process to confirm effectiveness.

-Benefits of using an incident investigation form
+Benefits of using this incident investigation and root cause analysis form

 - Root cause identification: structured analysis techniques (5 Whys, ICAM, fishbone) prevent investigations from stopping at surface-level blame.